rhiller/pi-distance/README.md

 My cable:
 I used a floppy disk drive power cable harvested from an old PC for the connector with pigtail.
 I used a piece of Cat 5 network cable for the rest.
+I cut off the unused pair.
+All three remaining white wires were connected together on both ends.

   HC-SR04
  +---------+    Connector     Cat 5